muharrem888/mta/README.md

 ##NOTE:
             This is my dayz server's roadmap.
 Server will be opened soon.
-=Finished jobs shown as +
+            Finished jobs shown as +
-=Unfinished jobs shown as -
+            Unfinished jobs shown as -
             New features coming soon